 - Providing technical assistance, research services, and advisory services

-- Technical assistance and other services, including the applicant’s demonstrated expertise in providing technical assistance and accomplishing effective outcomes in rural areas to promote and assist the development of cooperatively and mutually-owned businesses.
+- Technical assistance and other services, including the applicant’s demonstrated expertise no later than the last 5 years in providing technical assistance and accomplishing effective outcomes in rural areas.
+Max.
+10 points.

-- Economic development, including the applicant’s demonstrated ability to facilitate, among other things, the establishment of cooperatives or mutually owned businesses; new cooperative approaches; retention of businesses.
+- Economic development, including the applicant’s demonstrated ability to facilitate, among other things, the establishment of cooperatives or mutually-owned businesses, new cooperative approaches, and the retention of businesses.
+Max.
+10 points.

 For more information, visit the USDA’s website.